kdoore/CS2335-Gitbook/background-image-add-sorting-layers.md

-#Background Image - Add Sorting Layers
+#Sorting Layers to Control Sprite Rendering Order

-Adding a background image is completely optional for Project 1, but if you choose to add a background image, it can cause some complications to your game.
-In this section, we'll look at how to create Sorting Layers to control the layer ordering of sprite rendering, this will make it easier to add a background image to your game.
+In this section, we'll look at how to create Sorting Layers to control the layer ordering of sprite rendering.

 ###Sorting Layers to Control Sprite Rendering Order
 [Unity Video on Sorting Layers](https://unity3d.com/learn/tutorials/topics/2d-game-creation/sorting-layers)